 Heading back down around noon, I heard the announcements in English and Japanese for ropeway customers to expect crowds and long lines for those heading to the summit at peak time.
 I decide to save my knees from the climb down and buy a ¥1000 ropeway ticket which includes passage on both the 30 person gondola and the 8 person version on the lower half of the journey.
 Great views all the way down.

 On my way back through Momijidani Park at peak time was a very different experience as crowds of people fill every path, artists and picnickers under every tree.
-It was still beautiful and I was lucky enough to capture some lovely views including a young wedding couple heading to the famous Momijidani bridge for official photos.

 On the way back to the ferry I picked up some momijimanju cake souvenirs from an ancient seller, drank a local fig-smoothie along the main shopping street, bought some bread from the backstreet bakery and enjoyed a leisurely Chikara Udon bowl of noodles at Tono-oka Chaya a classic eatery next to the Pagoda.